Old St. John's Hospital

-Not until 1977 did the building's function as a hospital stop, at which time it was moved to a newer modern hospital in Brugge Sint-Pieters.
+In 1977, the building ceased being a hospital, at which time its activities were moved to a modern hospital in Brugge Sint-Pieters.
 The city of Bruges took over the buildings.
-Today part of the hospital complex holds the popular Hans Memling museum, named for the German-born Early Netherlandish painter, where a number of works, such as triptychs are displayed, as well as hospital records, medical instruments and other works of art.
+Today, part of the hospital complex holds the Hans Memling museum, named for the German-born Early Netherlandish painter, where a number of works, such as triptychs are displayed, as well as hospital records, medical instruments and other works of art.
 The hospital site is also used as a congress and exhibition centre, the site Oud Sint-Jan.

+On 13 April 2020, the square in the hospital was named after Eleonora Verbeke, an 18th-century nun at the hospital.